jzeferino/CrashlyticsAndroidBuildIdGenerator/README.md

 To configure `crashlytics` in you Xamarin android Project you must:

-1. Install the nuget package from [here](https://www.nuget.org/packages/Crashlytics.Droid.Binding/).
+1. Install the Crashlytics nuget package from [here](https://www.nuget.org/packages/Crashlytics.Droid.Binding/).
-2. Initialize Fabric with `crashlytics` in your `Application` class:
+2. Initialize Fabric with `crashlytics` in your `Application` or `MainActivity` class:

 ```c#
 using IO.Fabric.Sdk.Android.Services.Common;